dmaynard/website/content/pages/me.md

 - **2001 - 2003** - The 3DO Company
 - **2003 - 2005** - Digital Chocolate  Mobile Gaming on Brew and J2ME platforms.
 - **2006 - 2009** - Google.
 Managed Google Maps for Mobile group during explosive growth on Blackberry platform
 - **2010 - 2011** - Total Immersion Software.
-Wrote an Android app worm by bomb detection dogs to help train dog trainers.
+Wrote an Android app worn by bomb detection dogs to help train dog trainers.
+It recorded GPS and Dogs posture for replay in simulated war zones.
 - **2011 - 2017** - Box Inc.  Manager of Mobile Applications.
 Managed iOS and Android application development for the Box cloud Content Management System.
 - **2017 - Present** - Retired, but still learning new things and still hacking code.